biojava/biojava-tutorial/structure/alignment.md

 ## What is a Structure Alignment?

 A **structural alignment** attempts to establish equivalences between two or more polymer structures based on their shape and three-dimensional conformation.
 In contrast to simple structural superposition (see below), where at least some equivalent residues of the two structures are known, structural alignment requires no a priori knowledge of equivalent positions.

-**Structural alignment** is a valuable tool for the comparison of proteins with low sequence similarity, where evolutionary relationships between proteins cannot be easily detected by standard sequence alignment techniques. **Structural alignment** can therefore be used to imply evolutionary relationships between proteins that share very little common sequence.
+A **structural alignment** is a valuable tool for the comparison of proteins with low sequence similarity, where evolutionary relationships between proteins cannot be easily detected by standard sequence alignment techniques.
+Therefore, a **structural alignment** can be used to imply evolutionary relationships between proteins that share very little common sequence.
 However, caution should be exercised when using the results as evidence for shared evolutionary ancestry, because of the possible confounding effects of convergent evolution by which multiple unrelated amino acid sequences converge on a common tertiary structure.

-**Structural alignment** of other biological structures can also be made in BioJava.
+A **structural alignment** of other biological polymers can also be made in BioJava.
 For example, nucleic acids can be structurally aligned to find common structural motifs, independent of sequence simililarity.
 This is specially important for RNAs, because their 3D structure arrangement is important for their function.

 For more info see the Wikipedia article on [structure alignment](http://en.wikipedia.org/wiki/Structural_alignment).